• Skip to primary navigation

 What Is Respite Care?

-According to the United Cerebral Palsy organization (UCP), respite care is a temporary break for parents and caregivers who have children with special needs.[1]
-There are numerous benefits that respite care aims to offer:
+According to the United Cerebral Palsy organization (UCP), respite care is a temporary break for parents and caregivers with children with special needs.[1]
+There are numerous benefits of using respite care:

 • Relaxation and enjoyment

-• Time off from duties of caring for special needs children
+• Time off from the duties of caring for special needs children

 • A time to do past hobbies without worries or stress